spring-boot-in-practice/repo/README.md

 - Chapter 02 Spring Boot Common Tasks
 - Chapter 03 Database Access with Spring Data
 - Chapter 04 Spring Boot - Autoconfiguration and Actuator
+- Chapter 05 Securing Spring Boot Applications
+- Chapter 06 Implementing Additional Security with Spring Security
+- Chapter 07 Developing RESTful Web Services with Spring Boot
-- Chapter 05 - Chapter 11 - In Progress
+- Chapter 08-10 - In Progress
--
 - Appendix A Generating and Building Spring Boot projects
 - Appendix B Spring MVC and Thymeleaf Template Engine

 ## Book forum

 Feel free to submit questions, feedback, or errata to the forum dedicated to "Spring Boot in Practice": https://livebook.manning.com/book/spring-boot-in-practice/.

 ## Contact the author

 You are always welcome to contact me for questions, feedback, or suggestions.
 Feel free to reach out to me on Twitter, LinkedIn, or here on GitHub.